MSR-Codec: A Low-Bitrate Multi-Stream Residual Codec for High-Fidelity Speech Generation with Information Disentanglement: Experiments

 \subsubsection{Speech Reconstruction Quality}

 As shown in ~\autoref{tab:codec}, the proposed codecs achieve strong reconstruction quality at low bitrates.
 Compared to other codecs, our models demonstrate the highest speaker similarity and comparable UTMOS scores, indicating that timbre and naturalness are well-preserved.
 The STOI and PESQ scores are relatively lower, which is expected as these metrics are sensitive to signal-level details that require more bits to reconstruct perfectly.
-Notably, these scores improve significantly when using the larger bitrate version of the codec.
+Notably, these scores improve significantly when using the larger bitrate version of the codec, where the MSR-Codec-612 achieves the highest STOI and speaker similarity scores.